 The Sterling Montessori playground has been thoughtfully constructed and maintained for the purpose of enriching the school experience for our students.
+Playgrounds are for student use only and are not available for before and after school use.

 It is important that during outside time, teachers and students model appropriate behaviors in problem-solving skills and conflict resolution strategies through the use of the Grace and Courtesy curriculum, Positive Discipline techniques and Restorative Practices.
 According to state law, children may not lose their playtime as a consequence.

-Texting, talking, and browsing on a cell phone while supervising children is prohibited unless there is an emergency.
+Texting, talking, and browsing on a cell phone while supervising children is prohibited unless there is a student emergency.

 At Sterling, we believe in the importance of safe, unstructured free play.
 It is the job of teachers on the playground to keep the big picture at all times.
 Teachers should be aware of the location of all children and should be up and moving at all times.
-The play areas are large, and it is important that teachers spread themselves out to ensure child safety.
+The playgrounds and fields are large and it is important that teachers spread themselves out to ensure child safety.
 If a teacher has to leave the playground to take a child to the bathroom, they must let other adults know and remain within ratio.

-3.2.c.1 Children's House Playground Safety Rules
+Children's House Playground Safety Rules

 - Rocks, sand and wood chips are to stay on the ground.
 The wood chips belong in the wood chip area.
 The sand and the digging tools stay in the sandbox. - Students are to stay on the inside of climbing structures. - The clubhouse is for walking through.
-Its windows are for looking through. - For safety, students are to go down the slide feet first.
-Only one person may use the slide at a time. - Students using the swing should sit on their backside, keep their bodies in the seat until the swing comes to a complete stop, swing back and forth only. - Adults must check that all gates are closed after anyone goes out or comes in as it is not spring-mounted. - The tricycles are to be ridden on the sidewalk by seated students.
+Its windows are for looking through. - Use the stairs to access the slide.
+When sliding, students must be seated in a forward position.
+Slide down the slide feet first while sitting up.
+When they reach the bottom, students need to get off and move away from the slide.
+Only one person may use the slide at a time. - Students using the swing should sit on their backside, keep their bodies in the seat until the swing comes to a complete stop, swing back and forth only.
+No twisting and/or standing on swings.
+Students are not to jump off swings.
+Only one student on a swing at a time. - Adults must check that all gates are closed after anyone goes out or comes in as it is not spring-mounted.

+The tricycles are to be ridden on the sidewalk by seated students.
 There should only be as many students on the tricycle as there are seats.
 Non- riders should keep their hands to themselves.
 Tricycle traffic goes clockwise at all times.
 Riders are expected to be respectful of other tricycles, people or structures when passing.
 Pedestrians have the right of way.
 All tricycles are to be parked on the porch outside of A-10 when any group leaves the playground.
-Students unable to follow these rules lose the privilege of using the bikes for that play period.

-3.2.c.2 Elementary Playground/Outdoor Safety Rules
+Elementary Playground/Outdoor Safety Rules